 The candidate is asked to draw one topic from a set of 5 by lot as a subject of conversation between him/her and the examiner.
 All set topics will be of general interest, relating to experiences and events normally encountered in everyday life.
 The candidate will have about 5 minutes to prepare him/herself for this task.
 Once in the examination room, the candidate should do a short verbal presentation on the subject chosen.
 The candidate should be able to present relevant facts, express opinions and hypotheses and answer any consequent questions which the examiner might ask about the topic.
 The examiner may encourage the candidate to contribute further to the conversation and may prompt the candidate when s/he has some difficulty in continuing.
-In such instances, the examiner would ask openended questions (such as 'tell me more about...', 'what do you think of...?', 'why...?', 'how...?'), rather than use closed-ended questions which may be answered by a simple 'yes/no'.
-This task is not meant to test the candidate's general knowledge on the topic chosen but his/her ability to carry on a fluent, meaningful conversation in good, correct Spanish.
+In such instances, the examiner would ask openended questions (such as 'tell me more about...', 'what do you think of...?', 'why...?', 'how...?'), rather to test the candidate's general knowledge on the topic chosen but his/her ability to carry on a fluent, meaningful conversation in good, correct Spanish.
 Spontaneous corrections are accepted.
 The total of 10 marks will be distributed as follows: 5 marks for content, 3 marks for fluency, pronunciation and intonation, and 2 marks for language use.